Forest-Protocols/safe-scan-provider/README.md

-# Create a new Protocol
+# Create a New Protocol

 Forest Network consists of a multitude of Protocols that are incentivized to accelerate digital innovation and prove their worth to the users by building in-demand services.
 Every digital service can become a Protocol within Forest Network.
 The diversity of Protocols together with Network's inherent interoperability is what adds up to its strength.